annesbl/tinder-for-sneakers/README.md

 ## 🌱 **Next steps / ideas**

-* Replace random recommendation with similarity search (Annoy + embeddings)
+* Refine and tune similarity search (e.g. weighting components differently, smarter exploration strategies)
-* Add persistent user accounts for bookmarks
+* Add persistent user accounts for bookmarks and personalized preferences
-* Deploy to cloud (e.g. PythonAnywhere, Vercel with API)
+* Deploy to cloud (e.g. PythonAnywhere, Vercel, or AWS) for public access
+* Add admin interface or API for uploading new sneaker data and regenerating indices

 ---